 Good tracking depends on consistency.
 The system has to be set up well, and the people using it have to follow the same process every time.
 A few habits make a major difference.

-First, automate repetitive work wherever possible.
+Automate repetitive work wherever possible.
 Software like EZ Pool Biller reduces manual entry and keeps the billing record aligned with the actual work performed.
-Automation cuts down on errors and frees the office from chasing routine updates.
+That cuts down on errors and frees the office from chasing routine updates.

 These practices work best when the billing system is connected to the rest of the operation.
 If service stops, route changes, and payments all live in different places, tracking becomes fragile.
 If they live in one system, the business gets a much stronger foundation.